 Build your résumé through a five-week internship.

 Get experience in human rights advocacy, gender-based human rights work, human rights law, or social and community mobilization.
 SIT will use its extensive networks to facilitate the placement process with an organization.
-You’ll gain practical, professional experience in a work environment and enhance your skillset and knowledge in an international setting under both academic and professional guidance and supervision.
+You’ll gain practical experience in a professional environment and enhance your skillset and knowledge in an international setting under both academic and professional guidance and supervision.
 You’ll also learn how to use your internship experience for future professional growth.

 Gain professional experience in a supportive environment.